xerohour/audiblez/README.md

 On my M2 MacBook Pro, on CPU, it takes about 1 hour, at a rate of about 60 characters per second.

-## How to install the Command Line toool
+## How to install the Command Line tool

 If you have Python 3 on your computer, you can install it with pip.
 You also need `espeak-ng` and `ffmpeg` installed on your machine: